 How can you prepare for life after university?

-Every fall semester, Career Services offers FUS seniors the opportunity to participate in hands-on career planning and prep workshops.
+Every fall semester, the Office of Career Strategy offers FUS seniors the opportunity to participate in hands-on career planning and prep workshops.
 Don’t want to wait?
-Just contact Career Services to get started.
+Just contact the Office of Career Strategy to get started.
 We’ll walk you through all the options and help you to plan for your future.

 Where will a Franklin degree take you?